-I had read as much as possible before in ordeer to figure out which road to take to Landmannalaugar – finally we chose the F26 and then F208 from the north.
-Still a bumpy ride, but safe for “normal four-wheel drives”, as no major river has to be crossed.
+I had researched as much as possible before our trip, in order to figure out which road to take to Landmannalaugar – finally we chose the F26 and then F208 from the north.
+Still a bumpy ride, but safe for a “normal four-wheel drive”, as no major river has to be crossed.
 When arriving at Landmannalaugar, we left the car at the road side and walked the final 500 meters, including the narrow footbridge across the river:

 You will have to leave your clothes at the wooden stage.
 After bathing, most people just took their clothes and ran back to the cabins in order to get to the hot showers as fast as possible…

 A nice roundtrip hike around Landmannalaugar uses the first part of the famous “Laugarvegur” trail, that goes from Landmannalaugar via Thorsmörk to the southern coast.
 During this short trail around Landmannalaugar you will pass lava fields and a geothermal field, with more (or less, depending on the weather) great views of the landscape.

 The way also features nice views of a mountain lake, including fantastic colors of the water, the green moss and gras and the brown mountains: